addyosmani/essential-js-design-patterns/README.md

 Design patterns are reusable solutions to commonly occurring problems in software development and are a very useful tool to have at your disposal.
 You can read the latest version [online](http://addyosmani.com/resources/essentialjsdesignpatterns/book/) for free at any time.

-Additional formats of the book are available in the 'formats' directory.

 #### Why is this book needed?

 I wanted to write this book as I felt that patterns were an area a lot of new and intermediate JavaScript developers may not have had a chance to explore just yet and I'm hopeful my book will encourage you to check them out as they can be quite powerful.